nafis-neehal/FRESCA/README.md

-# EquiSCAT
+# FRESCA
-Equitable Synthetic Control Arm testbed Framework (EquiSCAF)
+Framework for Research in Equitable Synthetic Control Arms